"Success is not measured by what you accomplish but by the opposition you have encountered,

 developing, for my photo albums.

-In the summer time, I worked for a Grooming Parlour combing out and bathing dogs.
+In the summer time, I worked for Carol's Grooming Parlour in St. Thomas, combing out and bathing dogs.

 I think that was probably why I so despise Poodle Grooming to this day.

-Other days, I worked for a Guinnee Pig and Rabbit breeder Show Breeder cleaning out cages.
+Other days, I worked for a Guinnee Pig and Rabbit Show Breeder cleaning out ammonia smelling cages.

 Loving and caring for animals was pretty much ingrained in me from childhood.

 In my 20's I purchased my first home, which felt very empty without a dog.